Trending Topics

 With the above applications in mind, we can now look at the direct benefits that machine learning provides for manufacturers.
 These benefits include:

-• Process optimization — Machine learning can help reduce waste and improve the overall quality of the finished product.
+• Production process optimization — Machine learning can help reduce waste and improve the overall quality of the finished product.

 • Enhanced employee safety — With equipment properly maintained, employees are less at risk for injuries caused by malfunctions.